dsrvlabs/czg-keremony/README.md

 ## Why do we make a client with JavaScript?

 JavaScript is a versatile language that can run on a wide range of platforms and devices.
-While there are clients available for other programming languages such as Go, Rust, Java, and C++, there are currently no clients written in JavaScript.
-As a result, a client has been developed in JavaScript to add to the diversity of clients available.
+While there are clients available for other programming languages such as Go, Rust, Java, and C++, there are currently no clients written in pure JavaScript.
+As a result, a client has been developed in JavaScript for the diversity of the client availability.
 Having clients written in multiple programming languages can help decentralize the ceremony and make it more robust and secure.

 ## Dependencies